-The HC3 Nigeria Malaria Project, funded by the U.S. President’s Malaria Initiative (PMI), is working with the National and State Malaria Elimination Programs and other partners to develop comprehensive social and behavior change communication (SBCC) programs for malaria prevention and control.
-Behavioral objectives include increasing uptake of long-lasting insecticidal nets (LLINs), intermittent preventive treatment in pregnancy (IPTp), rapid diagnostic tests and artemisinin-based combination therapy.
+The HC3 Nigeria Malaria Project, funded by the U.S. President’s Malaria Initiative (PMI), worked with the National and State Malaria Elimination Programs and other partners to develop comprehensive social and behavior change communication (SBCC) programs for malaria prevention and control.
+Behavioral objectives included increasing uptake of long-lasting insecticidal nets (LLINs), intermittent preventive treatment in pregnancy (IPTp), rapid diagnostic tests and artemisinin-based combination therapy.

-The project is also strengthening the capacity of the National Malaria Elimination Program’s (NMEP’s) Advocacy, Communication and Social Mobilisation (ACSM) branch for SBCC leadership.
-Results from this collaboration include:
+The project also strengthened the capacity of the National Malaria Elimination Program’s (NMEP’s) Advocacy, Communication and Social Mobilisation (ACSM) branch for SBCC leadership.
+Results from this collaboration included:

-- National Malaria Theme Song: Production of the song and music video “Play Your Part” engaged popular Nigerian musicians 2Face Idibia, Sani Danja and Eve-B. To continue public discussion, a remix contest is being organized with submissions from various professional and amateur song artists.
+- National Malaria Theme Song: Production of the song and music video “Play Your Part” engaged popular Nigerian musicians 2Face Idibia, Sani Danja and Eve-B. To continue public discussion, a remix contest was organized with submissions from various professional and amateur song artists.

-- Comprehensive Mass Media: Mass media efforts include a weekly radio magazine program in Pidgin English (Play Your Part) and Hausa (Taka Naka Rawan), the Nollywood-produced television drama series Newman Street, a set of six radio and television spots in Pidgin English and Hausa, and print materials.
-HC3 is strengthening NMEP’s media capacity by building strategic media partnerships, developing a toolkit for media reporting and improving their online presence.
+- Comprehensive Mass Media: Mass media efforts included a weekly radio magazine program in Pidgin English (Play Your Part) and Hausa (Taka Naka Rawan), the Nollywood-produced television drama series Newman Street, a set of six radio and television spots in Pidgin English and Hausa, and print materials.
+HC3 strengthened NMEP’s media capacity by building strategic media partnerships, developing a toolkit for media reporting and improving their online presence.

 - Good Quality Malaria Medicines Campaign: To reduce the prevalence of substandard, spurious, falsely-labelled, falsified and counterfeit (SSFFC) malaria medicines, a campaign was launched and followed by vendor and community volunteer training.

-- Provider Initiatives: Targeting SBCC activities at health providers and forming strategic partnerships with them addresses the supply-side challenges in malaria interventions.
+- Provider Initiatives: Targeting SBCC activities at health providers and forming strategic partnerships with them addressed the supply-side challenges in malaria interventions.

 “The national malaria theme song is one of the innovative and creative campaign tools to increase knowledge about the key malaria prevention and treatment methods, which also simplifies individuals and household key steps to being malaria free.”